Engee documentation

 exit: y = 3

 The code in the state without operator groups is executed both when the state is activated and at each step while the state remains active.
-Thus, it combines the actions typical for the entry and during sections, but does not include logic related to deactivating the state (as the exit section does).
+Thus, he combines the actions specific to the sections. entry and during, but it does not include logic related to deactivating the state (as the section does exit).

 The entry group

-entry' is used to define the actions that are performed when entering the state.
-The actions specified in the `entry are performed each time the state becomes active.
+entry (input) — is used to determine the actions that are performed when entering the state.
+Actions specified in entry, are executed each time the state becomes active.

 The band during

-'during` — is used to determine the actions that are performed at each stage of the model calculation step (except the first one) if the state is active.
-The actions specified in during are performed while the state is active.
+during (during) — is used to determine the actions that are performed at each stage of the model calculation step (except the first one) if the state is active.
+Actions specified in during, are executed while the state is active.

 Exit group

-exit' is used to determine the actions that are performed when exiting the state.
+exit (exit) — is used to determine the actions that are performed when exiting the state.
 These actions are performed once when the state becomes inactive, and occur after all the actions of the transitions that initiated the exit from this state are completed.
-After exiting the state, the `during statements are no longer executed because the state is no longer active.
+After exiting the state, the operators during are no longer running because the state is no longer active.
 For example, there is the following finite state machine:

 exit order